-The supplement related to this article describes the details of the dust emission scheme used in this project, the updated high resolution dust source function, as well as additional figures described in the main text.
+Supplement.
+The supplement related to this article describes the details of the dust emission scheme used in this project, the updated high-resolution dust source function and additional figures described in the main text.
+The supplement related to this article is available online at: https://doi.org/10.5194/gmd-14-4249-2021-supplement.

-Author contributions
+Author contributions.
 RVM and JM conceived the project.
 JM developed the dust emission dataset using data and algorithms from DAR, PG, MH, AvD, and MPS.
-JM prepared the manuscript with contributions from all coauthors.
-All authors helped revise the manuscript.
+JM prepared the paper with contributions from all coauthors.
+All authors helped revise the paper.

-Competing interests
+Competing interests.
 The authors declare that they have no conflict of interest.